xNuminousx/Spirits/README.md

 This project will add in the new element "Spirit" as well as a couple SubElements to go with it!
 This is a WIP so more things to come very soon!

 # Contributing
-If you wish to contribute to this project, please do so in the "update" branch, thanks for you help!
+If you wish to contribute to this project, please do so in the "update" branch, thanks for the help!

 # To-Do List
 - Add at least 3 more abilities to both Light & Dark spirits.